ravendb/docs/Articles/Raven.Documentation.Articles/articles/hidden-side-of-document-ids-in-ravendb.markdown

     </code>
 </pre>

 And it's the main downside, the devs need to diligently call the method on the returning DTOs.
-The perfection at the DB level turns to be a bit of a hustle at the domain services level.
+The perfection at the DB level turns out to be a bit of a hustle at the domain services level.

 Of course, it can be taken one step further – looping through all the properties of the DTO via recursion, but we'll stop here.